Welcome to the home pages of the Blatchington branch a privately owned 5 inch

 railway of your own just a few words of caution - these trains are heavy & can

-so they are not for unattended small children even if fitted with speed
+so they are not suitable for unattended small children even if fitted with speed

 limiters.
 Also how ever long you think it will take to do a job multiply the